jTCode2408/lets-argue-NBA/README.md

-# Lets Argue(NBA)
+# Lets Argue(NBA) :basketball:
 Compare NBA players' stats throughout seasons, argue with friends about it!

+*This is a project I made during the 'bubble-season' of the NBA.
+I wanted to mainly practice my class component React skills, as well as make something useful for bettors, or people who just like to argue.*

+## Deployed at:
+https://lets-argue-nba.vercel.app/

+## Features:
-Users have ability to search for individual players, or compare two players' stats.
+* Users have ability to search for individual players, or compare two players' stats.
 Stats return bar graph, or optional list views!

-# Deployed at:
-https://lets-argue-nba.vercel.app/

 ## Built With: